Table of Contents

 Now let us talk about the Epson EcoTank Series.
 You can find the various models of the Series available below:

-• Results are not as vibrant as those from dedicated sublimation printers such as the SawGrass models
+When we consider the drawbacks, you will lose the manufacture warranty on conversion, which can complicate maintenance related issues.
+Results are not as vibrant as those from dedicated sublimation printers such as the SawGrass models.

-The Epson EcoTank Series is a recommended option for those who are on a budget and willing to go through the conversion process.
+The Epson EcoTank Series is a recommended option for sublimation printers for shirts for those who are on a budget and willing to go through the conversion process.
 While you will likely not achieve the same results as with a high-end printer, you have a good chance of achieving great results you are looking for.
 But before we end, a word of caution: do make sure to print weekly at all costs to avoid the risk of clogs.

 Now its time for my quantitative assessment against key factors: